Personal Injury Cases

 If you have suffered a personal injury in Florida due to the negligence of another, one of the most important items in your action plan is to contact a personal injury lawyer.
 Deadlines for filing claims are strict, and if you miss a deadline, you may lose your ability to file a lawsuit and obtain the compensation owed to you.

 Personal injury laws in Florida are complex and the Law Offices of Anidjar & Levine will help you understand your legal rights and help you determine your options to receive just compensation.
-Call the Law Offices of Anidjar & Levine today at 1-800-747-3733 for your free consultation and to find out how a Pine Castle personal injury lawyer can help you.
+Call the Law Offices of Anidjar & Levine today for your free consultation and to find out how a Pine Castle personal injury lawyer can help you.